Husayn ibn Ali: Journey to Kufa

 He then showed them the letters he had received from the Kufans, including some in Hurr's force.
-Al-Hurr ibn Yazid Al-Tamimi denied any knowledge of the letters and stated that Husayn must go with him to Ibn Ziyad, which Husayn refused to do.
+Hurr denied any knowledge of the letters and stated that Husayn must go with him to Ibn Ziyad, which Husayn refused to do.
 Hurr responded that he would not allow Husayn to either enter Kufa or go back to Medina, but that he was free to travel anywhere else he wished.
 Nevertheless, he did not prevent four Kufans from joining Husayn.
 Husayn's caravan started to move towards Qadisiyya, and Hurr followed them.
 At Naynawa, Hurr received orders from Ibn Ziyad to force Husayn's caravan to halt in a desolate place without fortifications or water.
 One of Husayn's companions suggested that they attack Hurr and move to the fortified village of al-Aqr.
 Husayn refused, stating that he did not want to start the hostilities.